Pork Ribs Arrabiata

 - Note: You will cover Chef's Pan after 15 minutes.

-- Once Brava notifies you, carefully remove Chef’s Pan from oven, cover with lid, and slide into top oven shelf.
+- Once Brava notifies you, carefully remove Chef’s Pan from oven, cover with lid, and slide into top shelf.

 - Press green button to begin baking.

 Cut ribs & finish sauce

 - Once food is done, remove Chef’s Pan from oven and check ribs.
 Meat should easily pull from bones when pierced with a fork.
 If they are not yet tender, bake at 350°F for 15–30 minutes more.

 - Transfer ribs to large cutting board; cut between bones into individual ribs.

 - Stir red wine vinegar into sauce.
 If you prefer a chunky sauce, proceed to Step 5.